Wood floor gaps happen, but what exactly is a normal movement of wood and what isn’t?

-Remember the wider the flooring product, the larger the gaps.
-The narrower the boards, the gaps will be smaller.
+Remember: the wider the floorboards, the larger the gaps.
+The narrower the floorboards, the gaps will be smaller.

-There are many reasons why natural hardwood floors are chosen over other floor coverings like carpet and tile.
-Its natural beauty and warmth connects the homeowner organically to the land and a centuries old trade.
+Natural hardwood floors give a natural beauty and warmth, connecting the homeowner organically to the land and a centuries-old trade.
 Being educated about how to care for this natural product will make you and your floor happier.

-With nearly 40 years in the industry as installer, inspector, trainer, and adviser, Tim is the go-to guy for all questions about wood flooring.
+With nearly 40 years in the industry as installer, inspector, trainer, and adviser, Tim McCool is a go-to guy for all questions about wood flooring.
 He has multiple certifications from the NWFA, countless industry achievements, and the insight of running a flooring business.
-He is now technical adviser for The Master’s Craft.